-CDSS FACILITY FACILITIES STANDARD
+CDSS FACILITY STANDARD

-[This document is produced Dental Disciplines Act ()by the CDSS for its member's guidance and for and competence In considering the application of the bylaws, a member shall be guided at all times by consideration of the comprehensive authorized practice of that member and the attendant responsibilities for supervision of practitioners of other dental disciplines.
+[This document is produced pursuant to the Dental Disciplines Act (DDA) s15(2)(e) by the CDSS for its member's guidance and for governing the conduct and competence of its members.
+In considering the application of the bylaws, a member shall be guided at all times by consideration of the comprehensive authorized practice of that member and the attendant responsibilities for supervision of practitioners of other dental disciplines.
 As part of performance of patient-centred care, a dentist is responsible to consider and enforce the limitations of comprehensive authorized practice in his or her own practice as well as in the authorized practices of practitioners of other dental disciplines which is mandated pursuant to sections 23 and 25 of the Act.

-Revision Approved

-‘Dentist’ means a College of Dental Surgeons of Saskatchewan (CDSS) fully licensed member.
+“Dentist” means a College of Dental Surgeons of Saskatchewan (CDSS) full practice member.
 [Bylaws 2.2,2.3]

-"Clinic andFacility" mean any site where any authorized practice is performed pursuant to DDA s23,25; [Bylaw 1.1(7)]
+“Clinic” and “Facility” mean any site where any authorized practice is performed pursuant to DDA s23,25; [Bylaw 1.1(7)]

 "Dental Clinic", as defined in the Radiation Health and Safety Regulations,2005 means a place in which radiation equipment is used by or under the direction of a dentist, as defined in the DDA, for diagnostic or therapeutic purposes with respect to a patient;

-“Assistants”, “hygienists” and “therapists” mean dental assistants, dental hygienists and dental therapists; [Bylaw 1.1(1)]
+“Assistants”, “hygienists” and “therapists” mean, respectively, dental assistants, dental hygienists and/or dental therapists; [Bylaw 1.1(1)]

-5. "Dental Clinic Facility Owner” means a person or a corporation that owns some or all of the ‘hard assets’ comprising a clinic Facility. ‘ownership’ is not addressed in the DDA, therefore a clinic Facility can be owned by anyone..
-However, authorized practices performed within that facility are governed by the DDA and subsequently by the College Bylaws since there must be a dentist involved in that authorized practice pursuant to section 25 of the DDA (see Appendix I)However,
+5. "Dental Clinic Owner” means a person or a corporation that owns some or all of the ‘hard assets’ of a clinic.
+Since ‘ownership’ is not addressed in the DDA, a clinic can be owned by anyone and can be operated/managed by anyone within the context of any applicable legislation.
+However, authorized practices performed within that facility are governed by the DDA and subsequently by the College Bylaws since there must be a dentist involved in that authorized practice pursuant to section 25 of the DDA (see Appendix I)

 6. For a member to: